+It is assumed that students will have proficiency in English, Maths and Science, as they need to be able to write complete scientific essays, apply statistical analysis to data and understand the process and evaluation of scientific research.
 Teaching and learning in Psychology involves a range of activities.
-Class discussions are useful ways to make students think and express themselves and to gain confidence in doing so.
-Students have to read from a variety of sources, e.g. textbooks, journal articles, newspaper articles, magazines and other relevant material, making notes and completing worksheets.
-Self directed study is a feature of sixth form study in general and students are encouraged to go beyond the main textbooks in order to stimulate a wider interest in the subject matter.
-Group work is sometimes used to get students to share responsibility in preparing and delivering presentations.
-Practical experiments are undertaken to illustrate psychological ideas and give hands on experience with research methods and design issues.
-Because of the nature of the subject, students are taught to be sensitive towards a variety of issues.
-Many students find studying human behaviour fascinating and will gain insight into a range of behaviours, often finding it useful for a variety of university courses and careers.
+Class discussions are a useful way to make students think and express themselves and to gain confidence in doing so.
+Also, because of the nature of the subject, students are taught to be sensitive towards a variety of issues through these discussions.
+Students have opportunities to read from a variety of sources, e.g. textbooks, journal articles, newspaper articles, magazines and other relevant material, making notes and completing worksheets.
+Self-directed study is a feature of sixth form study in general and students are encouraged to go beyond the main textbooks in order to stimulate a wider interest in the subject matter.
+Group work is sometimes used to get students to share responsibility in preparing and delivering presentations, or to design and carry out practical experiments.